akryuko/ecommerce/tests/test_cases_list.md

 ## Checkout Process Tests
 26. Verify that the checkout page loads correctly. ✅
 27. Verify that the order summary displays the correct items, quantities, and total price. ✅
-28. Verify that the user can enter billing and shipping information.
+28. Verify that the user can enter contact and shipping information. ✅
-29. Verify that the user can select a payment method (e.g., Credit/Debit card).
+29. Verify that the user can select a payment method (Credit card / Paypal). ✅
 30. Verify that the user can complete the purchase and receives an order confirmation.
 31. Verify that the user can continue shopping after checkout.